Optimal Clearing Payments in a Financial Contagion Model: Financial Networks

 \section{Financial Networks}

-We henceforth use the notation introduced in~\cite{GlasYou:16}, except for a few minor changes.
-A \emph{financial network} may be represented as a weighted graph $\cal G=(\calV,\calE,\bar P)$ whose nodes stand for financial institutions (banks, funds, insurance companies etc.) and whose weighted adjacency matrix $\bar P=(\bar p_{ij})$ represents the mutual liabilities of the institutions.
-Namely, entry $\bar p_{ij}\geq 0$ stands for the obligation of payment from node $i$ to node $j$ at the end of the current time period, and arc $(i,j)\in\calE$ from node $i$ to node $j$ exists if and only if $\bar p_{ij}>0$.
+We henceforth use the notation introduced in~\cite{Glasserman2016}, except for a few minor changes.
+A \emph{financial network} is represented as a weighted digraph $\cal G=(\calV,\calE,\bar P)$ whose nodes stand for financial institutions (banks, funds, insurance companies, etc.) and whose weighted adjacency matrix $\bar P=(\bar p_{ij})$ represents the mutual liabilities among the institutions.
+Namely, entry $\bar p_{ij}\geq 0$ means that node $i$ has an obligation to pay $\bar p_{ij}$ currency units to node $j$ at the end of the current time period, and an arc $(i,j)\in\calE$ from node $i$ to node $j$ exists if and only if $\bar p_{ij}>0$.
 By definition, $\bar p_{ii}=0\,\forall i$, so the graph contains no self-arcs.

 Along with mutual liabilities, the banks have \emph{outside assets}.
 The outside \emph{asset} $\bar c_i\geq 0$ is the total payment due from non-financial entities (the external sector) to node $i$; these numbers constitute vector $\bar c=(\bar c_i)_{i\in\calV}$.
-Similarly, one can consider the outside liability of node $i$ is the total payment $\bar b_i\geq 0$ from node $i$ to the non-financial sector.
-Often the outside liabilities are replaced by payments to an additional ``fictitious'' node, representing the external sector~\cite{EisNoe:01}.
-Adding this ``virtual'' node to $\calV$, we may assume without loss of generality that $\bar b=0$.

-For each node $i$, we define the nominal in-flow and out-flow (standing for the \emph{asset} and \emph{liability} sides of the balance sheet):
+For each node $i$, we define the nominal cash in-flow and out-flow (standing for the \emph{asset} and \emph{liability} sides of the balance sheet):

-The nodes with $\bar p_i=0$ have no outgoing arcs and, according to the graph-theoretical terminology, they are called \emph{sinks}.
-As mentioned before, one such node can be fictiously defined for the purpose of collecting the debts to the external sector.
-In general, however, other sinks may exist in the network.
+\begin{remark}\rm Notice that the network may contain one or several \emph{sink nodes}, that is nodes without outgoing arcs ($\bar p_i=0$).
+These nodes represent banks with assets but without liabilities.
+One sink node is often introduced (see, e.g.,~\cite{Eisenberg2001,Glasserman2016}) for accommodating liabilities to non-financial institutions: it represents a fictitious financial entity with no liabilities and whose assets are the liabilities of the remaining banks to the external sector. \end{remark}

-Normally, $\bar\phi_i\ap{in}\geq \bar\phi_i\ap{out}$, that is, each bank is able to pay its debts at the end of the current period.
-The main concern of systemic risk theory is the situation where some banks suffer financial shocks, and their outside assets drop to smaller values $c_i\in [0,\bar c_i)$.
+In regular operations it will hold that $\bar\phi_i\ap{in}\geq \bar\phi_i\ap{out}$, meaning that each bank is able to pay its debts at the end of the period.
+The risk of financial contagion arises in the situation when a financial shock hits some nodes, meaning that the outside assets drop to smaller-than-expected values $c_i\in [0,\bar c_i)$.
 In this situation, it may happen that